semayldz/coffee-shop-recipes/hot-beverages/white-mocha.md

 # White Chocolate Mocha​

-## Description: Espresso meets white chocolate in this classic drink.
+## Description: Coffee meets white chocolate in this classic drink.
 Top it off with a dollop of whipped cream for a sweet, creamy beverage that delights with every sip

 ## Ingredients

 - 4 Tbsp white chocolate chips or chopped white chocolate
-- 1 shot Espresso Roast
+- 1 shot Coffee Roast
 - 1 cup 2% milk
 - Whipped cream